 March 2015

-The word is clearly visible for those traveling in aircraft along the flight path to Merimbula Airport.
+The word was clearly visible to aircraft flying along the flight path to Merimbula Airport.

-Panels for the IMAGINE solar array were funded by community groups, business and individuals in the Tathra region and beyond.
-The project was the first community-council partnership of this type in Australia.
+Community groups, businesses, and individuals in the Tathra region and beyond funded panels for the IMAGINE solar array.
+The project marked Australia’s first community-council partnership of this kind.

 True to its name, the project captured the public’s imagination.
-More than $55,000 was raised in just 12 months; enough to construct the facility and well ahead of the original expected three years.
+More than $55,000 was raised in just 12 months, enough to build the facility and well ahead of the original three-year plan.

-Energy Matters was selected to complete the iconic installation and provided all engineering, procurement and construction (EPC) services for the 30 kW project.
+Energy Matters was selected to complete the iconic installation and to provide all engineering, procurement, and construction (EPC) services for the 30 kW project.

-The ground-mount solar panel array will generate approximately 34 MWh of clean electricity annually and contribute around 50 per cent of the power needs of the sewage treatment plant.
+The ground-mounted solar panel array generated approximately 34 MWh of clean electricity annually and contributed around 50 per cent of the sewage treatment plant’s power needs.

-This will significantly reduce the plant’s annual electricity bill of $30,000 and a portion of the savings are to be reinvested in solar panels for community buildings across the Tathra region.
+This significantly reduced the plant’s annual electricity bill of $30,000, with some portion of the savings reinvested in solar panels for community buildings across the Tathra region.